curdog4/Kidney-outcomes-R01---Kamoun-PI/README.md

 # Kidney-outcomes-R01---Kamoun-PI

+8-1-2024: "HLA lab data extraction template.V2.0.Rmd" uploaded.
+This includes changes to allow for fuzzy matching between HistoTrac and the TIEDI data: 1.
+Matching recipients based on name and last 4 digits of SSN and 2. matching donors based on name.

 5-10-2024: "HLA lab data extraction template.V1.5.Rmd" uploaded.
 This R code contains changes to how SSO results are captured from the Fusion server.

 Instructions and code for extracting and formatting data to send to Penn.
 The R scripts are designed to be run in RStudio.